 Note that the above worksheet does not refer to a phonics rule governing which pronunciation to use in a particular situation.
 You can decide whether or not your child is old enough to understand the somewhat different circumstances about when "g" is /g/ and when it is /j/.
 You should, in any case, make sure that your child understands that he should be prepared to try both sounds in an unfamiliar word.

-If you find this lesson useful, consider returning and investigating the OnTrack Reading Advanced Code Phonics Workbook.
-The workbook, together with the Instruction Manual, comprise a complete advanced code phonics program that incorporates each of these "Tidbits" and covers precisely the information your child will need to become proficient in phonics.
+If you find this lesson useful, consider purchasing the OnTrack Reading Advanced Code Phonics Workbook.
+The workbook, together with the instruction manual, comprise a complete advanced code phonics program that incorporates most of these "Tidbits" and covers precisely the information your child will need to become proficient in phonics.